Almost all trees are almost graceful: Introduction

 Let $G$ be a graph with $n$ vertices and $q$ edges.
 A \emph{vertex labelling} of $G$ is an assignment of natural numbers to the vertices of $G$, subject to certain conditions.
 A vertex labelling $f$ is called \emph{graceful} if $f$ is an injection from $V(G)$ to the set $\{1,\ldots,q+1\}$ such that, if each edge $xy \in E(G)$ is assigned the \emph{induced} label $|f(x)-f(y)|$, then the resulting edge labels are distinct.
 The graph $G$ is called \emph{graceful} if it admits a graceful labelling.

 Graceful labellings were first introduced by Rosa~\cite{Rosa66} under the name of \emph{$\beta$-valuations}.
 It was Golomb \cite{Golomb72} who used the term \emph{graceful} for the first time.

 A natural problem associated with graceful labellings is to determine which graphs are graceful.
-According to an unpublished result of Erd\H os (a version of which for so-called harmonious labellings\footnote{see Section~\ref{ssec:harmonious}} was later recorded by Graham and Sloane \cite{GrahamSloane80}) almost all graphs are not graceful.
+According to an unpublished result of Erd\H os almost all graphs are not graceful.
+A version of this argument for a very similar concept of the so-called harmonious labellings, which we introduce in detail in Section~\ref{ssec:harmonious}, was later recorded by Graham and Sloane \cite{GrahamSloane80}.
 It was shown by Rosa \cite{Rosa66} that a graph with every vertex of even degree and number of edges congruent to $1$ or $2$ (mod $4$) is not graceful.
 Nevertheless, it appears that many graphs that exhibit some regularity in structure are graceful.
 For example, paths $P_n$ and wheels $W_n$ are graceful, \cite{Rosa66}, \cite{Frucht79}.
 A comprehensive survey on the current status of knowledge on graceful graphs can be found in \cite{Gallian09}.

 The most important problem in the area is to determine whether every tree is graceful.
 Conjectured first by Rosa in $1967$, the problem remains wide open.

 \begin{conjecture}[Graceful Tree Conjecture] For any $n$-vertex tree $T$ there exists an injective labelling $\psi:V(T) \rightarrow \{1,\ldots,n\}$ that induces pairwise distinct labels on the edges of~$T$. \end{conjecture}